SNaveenMathew/ml_book/linear_regression.md

 $$w(t+1) = w(t) - \gamma \bigg(H(w(t))\bigg)^{-1}J(w(t)); \gamma \in (0, 1]$$

+We observe that the convergence is independent of the scale of $X$ (inverse Hessian or inverse covariance removes the dependence), but depends on the scale of $y$ (through the Jacobian).
+Therefore, Newton's method tends to converge to a reasonable solution in finite number of steps without manual choice of learning rate.
 However, it is important to note that Newton's method, despite being an iterative method, introduces all issues that were present in the analytical solution using normal equations.

 [C++ code for solving linear regression using Newton's method](data/linreg_Newton.cpp) **Bias alert: writing this just to prove that I can write C++ code for Newton's method**